-As Associate Director, Nikki oversees the Champions for Change program and Youth Advisory Board, manages grants, and is chief strategist for CNAY’s youth engagement initiatives.
-Additionally, Nikki works with CNAY’s Executive Director on overall program development.
+As Acting Executive Director, Nikki manages overall operations, grants and reporting, budget processes, oversees the Champions for Change program and CNAY’s Youth Advisory Board, and is chief strategist for CNAY’s youth engagement initiatives.
+Nikki is responsible for fundraising and donor relations.

-Before CNAY, Nikki worked as Student Success Programs Director at the American Indian Higher Education Consortium (AIHEC), where she managed grants and initiatives pertaining to tribal college student success.
+Before serving in this capacity, Nikki was Associate Director at CNAY, and prior to that was Program Manager.
+Prior to CNAY, Nikki worked as Student Success Programs Director at the American Indian Higher Education Consortium (AIHEC), where she managed grants and initiatives pertaining to tribal college student success.
 She also was the Federal-Tribal & Special Initiatives Associate and Advocacy Associate at AIHEC.
 She brings to CNAY grant and program management, youth and student services, advocacy and meeting planning expertise.